hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 "testModule" or "TestModule".
 This is not a strict rule that the compiler enforces but it's considered a good style to keep that rule.
 In `main` function, which is the entry point for the program, we `println'ed` a string. `println` is a function that outputs some string to the console.
 There is also the single line version, `print`, that doesn't output a line break at the end.
-In addition, even though we'll come back later to this topic, Expresso has string interpolation as well.
+In addition, although we'll come back later to this topic, Expresso has string interpolation as well.

-## Getting into the Expresso world
+## Getting into the Expresso World

 Let's dive into the Expresso world.
 Because I mentioned at the beginning of this guide that Expresso looks a type-free language rather than a type-strict one, we'll use Expresso as a simple calculator first.
-Note that from now on we'll not be including the `module main; def main(){` part as long as we don't need to show the complete source code because with it the examples will be too complex.
+Note that from now on, we'll not be including the `module main; def main(){` part as long as we don't need to show the complete source code because with it the examples will be too complex.
 Since it's boring to repeat writing the same thing over and over and it's considered hard to see if we include the magic header every time, we won't do that.
 So if you follow this tutorial, don't forget to include the magic header at the beginning of source files.